dantean/Dantean-E-Commerce/README.md

-# Dantean E-Commerce
+# E-Commerce backend

 ## What is it?

-Dantean E-Commerce is a backend database utilizing MySQL2 and Sequelize to function as a product management system for an e-commerce style website.
+A backend database utilizing MySQL2 and Sequelize to function as a product management system for an e-commerce style website.

 ## How To Use